eth-educators/eth-docker-docs/website/docs/Usage/ClientSetup.md

 You'll want to enable a host firewall.
 You can also forward the P2P ports of your execution and consensus clients for faster peer acquisition.

-Docker will open execution and consensuns client P2P (Peer to Peer) ports and the Grafana port automatically.
+Docker will open execution and consensus client P2P (Peer to Peer) ports and the Grafana port automatically.
 Please make sure the Grafana port cannot be reached directly.
 If you need to get to Grafana remotely, an [SSH tunnel](https://www.howtogeek.com/168145/how-to-use-ssh-tunneling/) is a good choice.

 For a VPS/cloud setup, please take a look at notes on [cloud security](../Support/Cloud.md).
 You'll want to